Liongchenglex/excel-assistant/README.md

 4. Review the AI-generated response.
 5. Use the follow-up section to ask for clarifications or modifications if needed.

+## Future Improvements
+1. Improved UI to accept current input table and desired output table.
+2. To allow continuous conversation about solution provided by AI.
+3. To use improved AI models.

 ## Acknowledgments